 - Have I lost time for unexplained illnesses and too many absences from the job?

 - Is my family negatively affected by my addictive behavior?

-- Have I lost control with my loved ones as a result of my drinking or drug use, lashing out to them with physical violence or verbal abuse?
+- Have I lost control of my loved ones as a result of my drinking or drug use, lashing out at them with physical violence or verbal abuse?

 - Have I repeatedly tried and failed to stay sober?

 - Have I given up on long-held goals or personal dreams because I’m stuck in the cycle of addiction?

 - Is there a family history of substance abuse, addiction, or a mental health disorder that might make it hard for me to recognize the signs and symptoms of addiction in myself?